agraef/midizap/README.md

 Note messages are specified using the customary notation (note name `A..G`, optionally followed by an accidental, `#` or `b`, followed by the MIDI octave number).
 The same notation is used for key pressure (`KP`) messages.
 Note that all MIDI octaves start at the note C, so `B0` comes before `C1`.
 By default, `C5` denotes middle C. Enharmonic spellings are equivalent, so, e.g., `D#` and `Eb` denote exactly the same MIDI note.

-We will go into most of the other syntactic bits and pieces of MIDI message designations later, but it's good to have the following grammar in EBNF notation handy for reference.
+We will go into the other syntactic bits and pieces of MIDI message designations later, but it's good to have the following grammar in EBNF notation handy for reference.
 (To keep things simple, the grammar is somewhat abridged, but it covers all the frequently used notation.
 There is some additional syntax for some special forms of translations which will be introduced later.)

 ~~~
 token ::= msg [ "[" number "]" ] [ "-" number ] [ incr ]